 Context

 We had two CF stack consisting of following resources.
-We’ve used example names for the simplisity and purpose of this writing.
+We’ve used example names for the simplicity and purpose of this writing.

 - stack-a: